project-march/ProjectMarch/docs/doc/development/style_guide.rst

 ^^^^^^
 What makes flake8 so useful is that it is able to install plugins, which add checks.
 Flake8 checks by default for `PEP 8 <https://www.python.org/dev/peps/pep-0008>`_ style guide.
-At March, we also use more plugins.
+At March we also use more plugins.
 To ensure everybody uses the same plugins we run it with docker images.

 flake8 setup
 ~~~~~~~~~~~~